 DRUID brings together four of the UK’s foremost institutions working on insect dynamics and monitoring, with a long history of collaboration.
 Our researchers have played a substantial role in documenting past insect declines, and in helping set research and policy agendas in this area.
 To know more about the individual partners, follow the institute link.
 More information on all our collaborators may be obtained from our People page.

 2. The University of Reading (UoR) is a global leader in sustainable agriculture research.
-The team is led by Simon Potts, Director of the Centre for Agri-Environmental Research, with function modeler Tom Oliver and ecological economist Tom Breeze (Research Co-I).
+The team is led by Simon Potts, Director of the Centre for Agri-Environmental Research, with function modeler Tom Oliver, ecological economist Tom Breeze (Research Co-I) and ecologist, Luke Evans.

-3. The UK Centre for Ecology & Hydrology (UKCEH) is a strategic delivery partner for NERC.
-The team is led by Claire Carvell, Programme coordinator, with Richard Pywell, Head of Biodiversity Research, quantitative ecologist Gary Powney, freshwater ecologist Francois Edwards, LCM lead Dan Morton, Research Co-I Francesca Mancini, and named researchers S Jarvis, C Rowland, R Dunford-Brown and J Redhead.
+3. The UK Centre for Ecology & Hydrology (UKCEH) is an independent, not-for-profit research institute and strategic delivery partner for NERC.
+The team is led by Claire Carvell, pollinator ecologist and programme coordinator, and Richard Pywell, Head of Biodiversity Research; with quantitative ecologists Gary Powney, Susan Jarvis, Emma Gardner and Francesca Mancini, and other researchers Clare Rowland, Melanie Gibbs, Rob Dunford-Brown, Hannah Dean, John Redhead, Mike Image and Josep Serra Gallego.

 4. Rothamsted Research (RR) is a world-leading agricultural research centre, which hosts the Rothamsted Insect Survey (RIS).
 The team is led by James Bell, Head of the RIS, and includes mathematician Alice Milne and entomologist Chris Shortall (Research Co-I).